RoboticAgents/course-information/README.md

 ### Objectives

-Complex artificial intelligence problems often require sophisticated computer programs, or agents, that act autonomously on behalf of their users and interact with hardware.
+Complex modern digital problems often require sophisticated computer programs, or agents, that act autonomously on behalf of their users and interact with hardware.
 This course will introduce students to the foundational principles behind robotic agents and to the civic issues, public challenges, and opportunities in this field.
 Areas of discussion include, but are not limited to sensors, perception, robot navigation and localization, motion planning, machine learning in robots, state of the art robotic applications, robotics in K-12 education, renewable energy, misuse of intelligent software and hardware, and various public issues utilizing agent/robotic systems as a solution.

 The course will introduce students to the practice of agent-based and robotic systems while covering both the well-established and the cutting-edge areas of the discipline.
 The course also invites students to design and develop several robotic system applications and to assess the correctness of their implementations.
 This will require students to work both with hardware and with software throughout the course.
 Moreover, the course will ask students to reflect on several public problems at local, national and international level that are or can be solved using robotic technologies and to study social systems behind them.
 In addition to improving their teamwork skills, students will enhance their ability to write and speak about agent-based and robotic systems in a clear and concise fashion.
 Through civic engagement activities, students will also strengthen their skill of clearly communicating technical details to the general public.